 1) Purifier: When a centrifuge is arranged for separating two liquids of different densities, for e.g. water from oil, it is known as a purifier.
-The main component of purifier is correct size gravity disc or dam ring which is responsible to create interface between the oil and water.
+The main component of purifier is correct size gravity disc or dam ring which is responsible for creating an interface between the oil and water.

-2) Clarifier: When a centrifugal is arranged to remove only impurities and small amount of water, it is called as clarifier.
-Since it is used mainly for that fluid where mostly solid impurities are to be removed, gravity disc is not used in clarifier; instead a sealing ring is used to keep the impurities intact unless desludged.
+2) Clarifier: When a centrifugal is arranged to remove only impurities and a small amount of water, it is called as the clarifier.
+Since it is used mainly for that fluid were mostly solid impurities are to be removed, gravity disc is not used in clarifier; instead a sealing ring is used to keep the impurities intact unless desludged.

 The basic operations of clarifier and purifier are:

-– It contains stack of disk numbering up to 150 and are separated from each other by very small gap.
+– It contains a stack of disk numbering up to 150 and is separated from each other by a very small gap.
 A series of holes are aligned in each disk near the outside edge which permits the entry of dirty oil.

-– Due to difference in gravity and centrifugal force, the heavier impure liquid (water) and particles moves outside and lighter clean oil flows inwards and get separated.
+– Due to the difference in gravity and centrifugal force, the heavier impure liquid (water) and particles move outside and lighter clean oil flows inwards and gets separated.

 – The collected sludge and impurity can be discharged continuously or at a time intervals, depending upon the construction, automation, and system incorporated